scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

     >>> a # a a été modifié aussi !
     array([12,  1,  2,  3,  4,  5,  6,  7,  8,  9])

-This behaviour can be surprising at first sight... but it allows to save a lot of memory.
+This behavior can be surprising at first sight... but it allows to save a lot of memory.